claudiusayadi/ketowp/readme.txt

 === KetoWP ===
 Contributors: Adun Studio Team
-Tags: one-column, accessibility-ready, custom-colors, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, rtl-language-support, sticky-post, threaded-comments, translation-ready, block-patterns
-Tested up to: 6.2
-Requires at least: 4.9.6
+Requires at least: 6.1
+Tested up to: 6.3
-Requires PHP: 5.2.4
+Requires PHP: 5.6
 Version: 1.0.
+Stable tag: 1.0
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Text Domain: ketowp
-Tags: ecommerce, accessibility-ready, custom-colors, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, rtl-language-support, sticky-post, threaded-comments, translation-ready, block-patterns
+Tags: ecommerce, accessibility-ready, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, rtl-language-support, sticky-post, threaded-comments, translation-ready, block-patterns

 Our 2019 default theme is designed to show off the power of the block editor.

 == Description ==
-Our 2019 default theme is designed to show off the power of the block editor.
-It features custom styles for all the default blocks, and is built so that what you see in the editor looks like what you'll see on your website.
-KetoWP is designed to be adaptable to a wide range of websites, whether you’re running a photo blog, launching a new business, or supporting a non-profit.
-Featuring ample whitespace and modern sans-serif headlines paired with classic serif body text, it's built to be beautiful on all screen sizes.

-For more information about KetoWP please go to https://adun.studio/ketowp/.
+Twenty Twenty-Three is designed to take advantage of the new design tools introduced in WordPress 6.1.
+With a clean, blank base as a starting point, this default theme includes ten diverse style variations created by members of the WordPress community.

+Whether you want to build a complex or incredibly simple website, you can do it quickly and intuitively through the bundled styles or dive into creation and full customization yourself.

-== Installation ==
+== Changelog ==

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in KetoWP in the search form and press the 'Enter' key on your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://adun.studio/ketowp/ for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.
+= 1.0. =
+* Released: September 22, 2023.

 == Copyright ==

-KetoWP WordPress Theme, Copyright 2018-2023 WordPress.org
-KetoWP is distributed under the terms of the GNU GPL
+Twenty Twenty-Three WordPress Theme, (C) 20023-date WordPress.org Twenty Twenty-Three is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by